BEnjCHOU/DoorWayCounting/README.md

 # DoorWayCounting
-Counting multiple people with rgb and depth sensors entering doorway
+Counting multiple people with rgb and depth sensors entering doorway with OpenCV